Azidalus/Product-Segmentation-for-Resource-allocation/README.md

 ## Recommendations
 **For marketing department:**
-- We should invest resources in marketing and promoting class B SKUs in order to increase their sales potential, as this group consists of only 28% of items but contributes to a good percentage of revenue.
+- We should invest resources in marketing and promoting class B SKUs in order to increase their sales potential, as this group consists of only 28% of items but contributes to a good percentage of revenue (25%).

 **For supply chain department:**
 -  We should always have items from class A in stock, as this class comprises as little as 10% of SKUs, while bringing most of revenue.